Children Left Behind

 Janel’s older brother, for one, was upset when she shared her diagnosis, telling her, “They’re just going to pump you full of drugs.”
 She would be “zoned out,” he said, under the influence of medications that have “horrible side effects and health consequences.”

 His reaction isn’t uncommon — and it may not be unwarranted.
 Though stimulants have been proven safe over the long term, they’re not the only medication used to treat ADHD — and the other options aren’t always as benign.
-Studies have shown that children of color, including those with ADHD, are more likely than their white counterparts to be prescribed strong antipsychotics — even though the side effects can be severe and dangerous.
+Studies have shown that children of color, including those with ADHD, are more likely than their white counterparts to be prescribed strong antipsych0tics — even though the side effects can be severe and dangerous.

 “If you’re seeing little black children or little Latino boys and girls as being potentially dangerous and violent, and you have a drug that can help manage some of that behavior, then you might reach for that drug,” said Cort.
-“Even though you know that antipsychotics take years off your life.”
+“Even though you know that antipsych0tics take years off your life.”

 All in all, minority communities may have a right to be suspicious of the medical establishment, Cort said.
 “The history is replete with minorities being deliberately harmed” by researchers —the Tuskegee Syphilis Experiment, in which African American men were intentionally infected with and denied treatment for syphilis, is perhaps the most notorious example.
 “The cultural mistrust is based on really, really egregious historical wrongs in the field — and that makes it hard for people to approach the field.”